EllenJCoombs/SICB_2021/Transcript_Coombs_talk.md

 Thank you for listening, and I welcome any questions.

 I would like to thank my supervisors and collaborators and also past and present Goswami Lab members for their help.
-I am grateful for funding from NERC, the Palaeontological association and the UCL Bogue Fellowship.
+I am grateful for funding from NERC, the Palaeontological association, and the UCL Bogue Fellowship.
 Thank you.